-- Dissolve 1 teaspoon of sea salt or pickling salt in 1 pint of distilled, sterilized, or filtered water.
-Don’t use table salt, which usually contains additives.
+- Dissolve 1 teaspoon of the dry mixture in 1 cup (8 fluid ounces) of distilled, sterilized, or filtered water.

-You will want to irrigate your sinuses while standing over a sink or basin to capture the liquid.
+To capture the liquid, you will want to irrigate your sinuses while standing over a sink or basin.
 Pour, spray, or squirt a liberal amount of the solution into one nostril while tilting your head so it flows out the other nostril.
 Do this with each nostril.
 It also flushes away bacteria and irritants.